MasonDavis96/PercolationModel/README.md

 # Percolation Model
 A program that utilizes the Weighted Quick Union Find algorithm to simulate the effects of water percolation from top to bottom<br><br>

 **NOTE:** The .txt files and the PercolationVisualizer.java class were provided.
-I had no involvement in the creation of that code, they were simply utiized by my Percolation.java class to draw the simulation.
+I had no involvement in the creation of that code, they were simply utiized by my Percolation.java class to draw the simulation.<br><br>

 # What I Learned